- Easily localized content to cater to multilingual audiences.

 With a growing backlog of media, CPA Canada needed a financially sustainable way to get localized content out fast, without the repetitively exhausting effort of sourcing new voice actors each time.

-Users of LOVO Studio gain access to a catalogued collection of voices, whereby each voice skin is organized by a variety of parameters such as age, gender, emotion, tone, use-case, and more.
+Users of LOVO Genny gain access to a catalogued collection of voices, whereby each voice skin is organized by a variety of parameters such as age, gender, emotion, tone, use-case, and more.
 Coupled with intuitive UI, the LOVO workspace allows for powerful customizations that allows for specific second-by-second cuts and edits, speed adjustments, and changes to a voice’s emotional output.
 Using the pronunciation editor, CPA Canada was even given the ability to train the TTS engine to pronounce complicated terminology or pronouns to ensure the delivery of their message is optimal.

 CPA Canada could now freely scale their content to fit whatever audience they needed, without incurring additional costs each time they published.
 Their team simply translated the original script of their voiceover, inputted it into the TTS interface, and downloaded an easily deployable audio file.
 Had the team relied on a traditional freelancer approach, their scaled content library would have cost tens of thousands of dollars in production costs.

-In summary, LOVO Studio allowed CPA Canada to scale their audio content production, and localize e-learning courses to adapt to an increasingly multilingual audience.
+In summary, LOVO allowed CPA Canada to scale their audio content production, and localize e-learning courses to adapt to an increasingly multilingual audience.

 If you’d like to read more about LOVO Genny and its many use cases, visit our Blog to find out why over 300,000 users rely on LOVO to accelerate their audio content production.

 Or, you can create a free account yourself and give it a try!